Westover Plantation: History

 During the American Civil War, Westover was used as headquarters of the Union Fifth Corps and one of the wings burned during this time.
 After the death of William Byrd III's widow in 1814, Westover was sold out of the Byrd family.
 Since then, Westover has had three subsequent owners, including lawyer John Armistead Selden (a member of the Selden family and the Lee family), whose detailed diaries of daily life at Westover remain in publication as a popular primary source on the economic and cultural history of nineteenth-century Virginian agriculture, and Confederate Army officer Augustus Harrison Drewry.
 Drewry, who is best known for commanding the gun batteries of Fort Darling during Battle of Drewry's Bluff in 1862, lived at Westover until his death in 1899 and made many changes; including rebuilding the burned wing, connecting the dependencies and enlarging the dining room so that it ran the depth of the house.

 In the early 20th century, Westover was acquired by United States diplomat Richard Teller Crane, II, who restored the mansion and grounds.
 It has remained in the Crane family ever since.
 The site was damaged by Hurricane Isabel in 2003.
 Ten feet of riverbank, a 250-year-old road, and a 150-year-old poplar from the south lawn were eroded into the river during the storm.

 Architecture

-The house is noteworthy for its symmetry and balance of proportions, secret passages, mid pack gardens, front door, and its Georgian style (which was inspired by the Governor's Palace in Williamsburg, Virginia).
-The grounds and garden are open to the public from 9 a.m. to 6 p.m. daily, and you can tour the mansion with an appointment.
+The house is noteworthy for its symmetry and balance of proportions, secret passages, and Georgian style.
+The grounds and garden are open to the public from 9 a.m. to 6 p.m. daily, and tours are arranged by appointment.

 Popular culture

 The exterior of Westover was used in the pilot episode of "The West Wing" as the home of fictional White House Chief of Staff Leo McGarry.

-The plantation was a set location in every season of AMC's Revolutionary War drama series “Turn” (2014-2017).
-It was also featured in the HBO miniseries “John Adams” (2008) and, most recently, in the film “The Field of Lost Shoes" (2014).
+Westover Plantation has been used as a filming location for the TV miniseries John Adams (2008), the drama series Turn (2014–2017), and the film The Field of Lost Shoes (2014).